-In recent years, federal, state and local policy has shifted toward greater investment in strategies to address chronic homelessness, i.e. the needs of individuals who stay homeless for extended periods of time.
+Over the past decade, federal, state and local policy has shifted toward greater investment in strategies to address chronic homelessness, i.e. the needs of individuals who stay homeless for extended periods of time.
+This effort is now moving forward under the federal Interagency Council on the Homeless (ICH) and new Opening Doors Strategic Plan to prevent and end homelessness.
 Chronic homelessness is extremely costly to local communities in terms of increased utilization of emergency rooms, acute care and the criminal justice system.
-A recent University of Pennsylvania study found that placement in permanent supportive housing was (on average) only slightly more expensive than the cost of maintaining someone in chronic homelessness.
-More than 300 Mayors and County Executives have created 10-Year Plans to End Chronic Homelessness, and 53 Governors of states and territories have committed to state Interagency Councils on Homelessness.
+A University of Pennsylvania study found that placement in permanent supportive housing was (on average) only slightly more expensive than the cost of maintaining someone in chronic homelessness.

-In addition, the Interagency Council has constellated a national partnership of every level of government and the private sector.
+The ICH is continuing to move forward in spearheading a national partnership at every level of government and the private sector.
 A partnership organized around business principles, accountability, and results in ending homelessness, rather than managing, shuffling, or cycling homeless individuals with mental illness among various systems such as shelters, hospitals and jails.
 This partnership is demonstrating results in communities around the country.
 Cost benefit analysis is fueling political will across the country and the Council has linked those studies to solutions, housing, and services.

 PATH is a critical resource for states and localities in reaching people with mental illness who experience chronic homelessness.
-In addition to the outreach and engagement services funded by PATH, local communities also need assistance in funding ongoing services in permanent supportive housing targeted to individuals who are exiting chronic homelessness, including permanent housing financed through HUD's McKinney-Vento Homeless Assistance Act.
+In addition to the outreach and engagement services funded by PATH, local communities also need assistance in funding ongoing services in permanent supportive housing targeted to individuals who are exiting chronic homelessness, including permanent supportive housing financed through HUD's McKinney-Vento Homeless Assistance Act.

-GBHI & Services in Permanent Supportive Housing
+SAMHSA PRNS Homeless Programs-Funding Services in Permanent Supportive Housing

 Years of reliable data and research demonstrate that the most successful intervention for chronic homelessness is linking housing to appropriate support services.
-From 2005 - 2007, the number of chronically homelessness individuals has decreased by 28 percent nationwide.
 Current SAMHSA investments have played a role in this decrease.
 SAMHSA homeless programs are highly effective, cost efficient, and perhaps most importantly, fill a gap created by a preference for funding housing capital needs over critically important services that are necessary for programs to be effective.

 One of the largest obstacles to ending homelessness for individuals and families is obtaining supportive services.
 In 2008, as part of a competition for \$10 million in homeless services grants, SAMSHA received over 250 qualified applications, of which the agency was only able to fund 23 grants.
 The interest and capacity of providers to put these federal dollars to work and end homelessness for thousands of homeless individuals should demonstrate to Congress a clear mandate to significantly increase funding for SAMHSA's homeless programs.
-FY 2010 funding level of SAMHSA homeless programs is \$75 million.
-This is divided by two accounts: \$32.25 million within the Center for Mental Health Services and \$42.75 within the Center for Substance Abuse Treatment.